 As we prepare our homes, hearts, and budgets for all to come in the New Year, the team at DebtWave Credit Counseling wanted to share financial tips and tricks we’ve learned in the last year, as well as our own personal financial goals.

 New Year, New Financial Goals

 “While I have been on the planet for over 60 years, I never knew about debt management programs and have enjoyed learning about the industry and how it really does provide education and guidance to assist consumers about financial wellness, specifically credit card debt.
-It has been a pleasure assisting our clients and relieving them of the stress associated with debt that can feel out of control.
-I’ve learned that getting into debt is so easy, it’s almost stealth like and mysteriously mounts up to a point where suddenly you are in trouble.
+It has been a pleasure to assist our clients and relieving them of the stress associated with debt that can feel out of control.
+I’ve learned that getting into debt is so easy, it’s almost stealth-like and mysteriously mounts up to a point where suddenly you are in trouble.

 “This year my wife, Jodi, and I learned that we spend way less money when we use cash instead of credit cards.
 We started giving ourselves a family allowance for stuff like coffee or going out to eat.
 Once that cash is gone, we cannot go out.
-It is very eye opening to see how much money you can spend when you are just swiping a card.
-It has also been fun because it is a challenge to figure out how to stay in budget this week.
-It’s also helped us view going out to eat as a special time instead of just routine.” -Adriana S.
+It is very eye-opening to see how much money you can spend when you are just swiping a card.
+It has also been fun because it is a challenge to figure out how to stay within our budget this week.
+It’s also helped us view going out to eat as a special time instead of just routine.” – Adriana S.